bfuhriman/png-message/README.md

 `bin/decode encoded.png -f decoded.txt`

 ## Disclaimer
 This program was developed and tested on Linux using version 11.2.0 of the GCC compiler.
-Other operating systems or compilers may not be supported.
+Other operating systems and compilers may not be supported.